Skip to main content

 If you’ve never studied or worked in public health, you can begin with a Graduate Certificate or Graduate Diploma in Public Health.
 If you’d rather enter a more specialised field, consider a Graduate Certificate in Health Analytics or Graduate Certificate in Public Health and Communicable Disease.

 If you’ve already studied or worked in public health, you may be able to enter a Master of Public Health.
-GlobalHealth Education provides tailored options through its university partners, including the Master of Public Health Majoring in Data Analytics, and Master of Public Health Specialising in Global Health Leadership.
-These degrees will open the door to the many public health jobs available.
+GlobalHealth Education provides tailored options through its university partners, including the Master of Public Health Majoring in Data Analytics and Master of Public Health Specialising in Global Health Leadership.
+These degrees can open the door to the many public health jobs available.

 Taking the next step towards a successful public health career